khaytsus/gqrx-scan/README.md

 ##### General scan or file options

+  * --monitor
+    * Monitor a single frequency or channel
   * --pause 2
     * Wait 2 seconds between frequencies/channels
   * --exclude 28.401e6,28.410e6,KY4
     * Exclude frequency 28 401 and 28 410 or channel with KY4 in it

 ##### Signal detection options